Far Eastern curlew: Distribution and habitat

 It uses its long, decurved bill to probe for invertebrates in the mud.
 It may feed in solitary but it generally congregates in large flocks to migrate or roost.
 Its call is a sharp, clear whistle, cuuue-reee, often repeated.

+Diet

+On its breeding grounds the Far Eastern curlew consumes insects, such as larvae of beetles and flies, and amphipods.
+During migration it also feeds on berries.
+In the non-breeding season, it consumes marine invertebrates, preferring crabs and small molluscs but also taking other crustaceans and polychaetes.

+Conservation status

 As of 2006, there are an estimated 38,000 individuals in the world.
-Formerly classified as least concern by IUCN, it was found to have been rarer than previously believed and thus its status was updated to "vulnerable" in the 2010 IUCN red list of threatened species.
+Formerly classified as least concern by IUCN, it was found to have been rarer than previously believed and thus its status was uplisted to "vulnerable" in the 2010 IUCN Red List of threatened species.

 In Australia its status under the Environment Protection and Biodiversity Conservation Act is "critically endangered".